 We did the research for you.
 So, here are our favorites.

 Per the SBA, business credit card limits are a whopping 10 – 100 times those of personal cards!

-Per the SBA, small business credit card limits are 10– 100 times that of personal cards!
-This means you can get a lot more money with small business credit.
-And it also means you can have personal credit cards at stores, and now have a second card at the same retail stores for your business.
-And you will not need to have collateral, cash flow, or financial information in order to get small business credit.
+This means you can get a lot more money with business credit.
+And it also shows you can have personal credit cards at retailers.
+So you would now have an extra card at the same retail stores for your business.

 Advantages vary, so make sure to select the advantage you prefer from this assortment of alternatives.

 Top Credit Cards with 0% APR – Pay Zero!

 Bank of America® Business Advantage Travel Rewards World Mastercard® Credit Card

 The Bank of America® Business Advantage Travel Rewards World Mastercard® credit card has no annual fee and comes with a 0% introductory APR on purchases for the initial nine months.
 After that, the card has a 13.24 – 23.24% variable APR